SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Take the Gatwick Express to Victoria Station (running about every 15 minutes, journey time 30-35 minutes) and then walk to your hotel (less than 5 minutes).
+I would take the Gatwick Express to Victoria Station (running about every 15 minutes, journey time 30-35 minutes) and then walk to your hotel (less than 5 minutes).
+I’ve made this same trip for a different nearby hotel.

 My wife and I are visiting London later this month for 3 nights.
 Could you suggest the best area to stay for sightseeing and food?
 Could you suggest a hotel for the areas – a budget of £70 to £100 a night or less if possible.
 Also could you suggest an area which is easy to get to central as well as to take the Stratford train?